harness/developer-hub/release-notes/continuous-delivery.md

 * Previously, when configuring Datadog metrics for continuous verification, you could save the configuration without specifying a "Service Instance Identifier".
 (OIP-833)

   This issue has been resolved.
-Now, validation checks are implemented that require users to provide a "Service Instance Identifier" when enabling continuous verification for Datadog metrics.
+Now, validation checks are implemented that require you to provide a "Service Instance Identifier" when enabling continuous verification for Datadog metrics.

 ### Hotfixes